If you’re here coming from Google, you know what the deal with Italic is.

 –Price: For the quality, these are way overpriced.

 –Glue work: There’s a lotta glue everywhere… did Chanel and Prada’s manufacturers not have time to wait for Italic’s Bella Flat’s glue to dry?

 –Heel tab: Other than letting you put the shoe on with a bit more ease, it really does not add anything to your outfit.
 IMO, they should consider getting rid of the bow if they want the tab or get rid of the bow if they want the heel tab.
 The heel tab makes the shoe feel almost athletic or utilitarian.

-–Italic’s replicas: It really bothers me that Italic makes replicas of famous luxury goods, but also diminishes the essence of luxury items with statements like “But we think that high-quality, beautifully designed pieces have a real-world value, so we created a way to sell them at realistic prices” (from their “About Us page”).
+–Italic’s replicas: It really bothers me that Italic makes replicas of famous luxury goods, but also diminishes the essence of luxury items with statements like “But we think that high-quality, beautifully designed pieces have a real-world value, so we created a way to sell them at realistic prices” (from their “About Us page” c.
+2020/21 (this is no longer there/removed)).
 It’s like, you can’t have your Acne Velocite jacket and wear it too, folks.

 –Same manufacturer as XYZ: These brands worked hard to become synonymous with prestige and quality… and Italic seemingly gets to ride off their coattails, but then deliver less-than quality ballet flats (from their “About Us” page: “Retail has always been about access, with brands using inflated prices to control who can buy their products.“).

 Italic’s deal is that you pay significantly less for products that are “well-made” due to their association with luxury brands’ manufacturers/factories.

 The thing is, when it comes to these Bella Flats, the manufacturer doesn’t really matter when the product is poorly designed, has glue everywhere, and, worse, when the company doesn’t seem to have a quality control team in place to catch all these mistakes.